 |11:00 PM||Final Ultra Finisher Cut-Off

 All of the races, except for the Ultra Marathon, will start and finish at the Birkie Ridge Trailhead, 2.4 miles north of Seeley WI on Highway 63.
 The Ultra Marathon starts here and finishes in downtown Cable.
 There is ample parking at Birkie Ridge, please enter the southern entrance and exit the north entrance.

-There are three Aid Station locations for the Birkie Trail Run, most are used twice, depending on the race.
-All participants should plan to carry their own supplies between stations.
+There are three Aid Station locations for the Birkie Trail Run (most are used twice) depending on the race.
+Aid Stations WILL NOT supply disposable paper cups.
+Bring your own hydration vessel.

 |12:00 pm||Timber Trail Aid Station - Northbound||Marathon|